KeyanSong/431-2018/homework/README.md

 7. Avoid repeating Dr. Love's questions verbatim.
 8. Use the approach laid out in the template posted above.

-More details available in the Assignments themselves, and the **[Course Syllabus]**.
+More details are available in the individual assignments, and in the [Course Syllabus](https://thomaselove.github.io/2018-431-syllabus/), specifically in the [General Writing and Presenting tips section](https://thomaselove.github.io/2018-431-syllabus/a-few-general-writingpresenting-tips.html).

-The main site for the course is https://github.com/THOMASELOVE/431-2018
+The main site for the course is https://github.com/THOMASELOVE/431-2018.